Krista Carle's fight for RCMP reform 'will succeed,' Goodale vows after her death

 Carle also was open about her struggles with post-traumatic stress disorder (PTSD) and her decision to leave the RCMP after 19 years' service with a medical discharge.

 "I was saddened to learn of the passing of retired RCMP member Krista Carle.
-In addition to speaking out against insidious harassment she experienced during her time with the RCMP, she was also a source of strength and support for countess other victims," Goodale tweeted on Tuesday.
+In addition to speaking out against insidious harassment she experienced during her time with the RCMP, she was also a source of strength and support for countless other victims," Goodale tweeted on Tuesday.

 "Her courage and compassion will not be forgotten; her efforts to spur reform will succeed."